Daylight Saving Party: History

 The Daylight Saving Party has fielded two candidates in each of the six regions for the Western Australian Legislative Council at the 2017 Western Australian election.
 Voting for the legislative council uses group voting tickets, and preference deals amongst five minor parties orchestrated by Glenn Druery mean that the Daylight Saving Party has its best chance of winning a seat in the South Metropolitan Region.
 The other four parties involved in the preference deal are Family First, Liberal Democrats, Flux the System and Fluoride Free.

 Wilson Tucker was elected in the 2021 Western Australian state election for the Mining and Pastoral electoral region with 98 primary votes (0.23%).

+The party was deregistered as a political party in February 2023, but remains active.
+Tucker continued to sit in the Legislative Council as an independent.

+After the abolition of group voting tickets, the party did not contest the 2025 election and lost representation in the Western Australian Parliament.